-- Is delegated by the Board of Trustees to execute the school's mission. - Is responsible for managing the day-to-day operations and activities of the school, supporting the strategic plan, and overseeing all other staff (teachers and administrators) and volunteers, either indirectly or directly, to achieve the Board's established ends. - Is assisted by the Academic Director and the Collegium, to direct and ensure the smooth and effective running of the pedagogical life of the school. - Is assisted by an administrative team made up of the Directors of Finance, Outreach & Marketing, Development, and Admission, the Manager of Facilities, to ensure the smooth and effective running of the practical and administrative life of the school.
+The Board delegates execution of the School's mission to the Executive Director who is responsible for managing the day-to-day operations and activities of the school, for supporting the strategic plan, overseeing all other employees (teachers and administrators) and volunteers, either indirectly or directly, to achieve the Board's established ends.

+To assist in the pedagogical and administrative life of the School the Executive Director forms a Leadership Team.
+This team consists of the Executive Director, the Academic Director, Finance Director, and wherever possible, a representative from Collegium.